TomBener/quarto-cn-tools/README.md

 - [citation-backlinks](_extensions/citation-backlinks.lua): Generate backlinks for bibliography entries to the corresponding citations.
 - [confetti](_extensions/confetti/): Send some 🎊 in Reveal.js slides.
 - [cnbib-quotes](_extensions/cnbib-quotes.lua): Process quotes for Chinese bibliographies in HTML and ePub outputs.
+- [docx-quotes](_extensions/docx-quotes/): Convert straight angle quotation marks to curly quotation marks in DOCX.
 - [format-md](_extensions/format-md.py): Preprocess Markdown files for conversion with Quarto.
 - [get-bib](_extensions/get-bib.lua): Extract all bibliographies cited in the document as a BibLaTeX file.
 - [ignore-softbreaks](_extensions/ignore-softbreaks/): Emulate Pandoc’s extension `east_asian_line_breaks` [in Quarto](https://github.com/quarto-dev/quarto-cli/issues/8520).
-- [latex-quotes](_extensions/latex-quotes/): Replaces Straight quotes with German quotes for intermediate in LaTeX output, and specific processing for headers to avoid issues in PDF bookmarks.
+- [latex-quotes](_extensions/latex-quotes/): Replaces straight quotes with German quotes for intermediate in LaTeX output, and specific processing for headers to avoid issues in PDF bookmarks.
 - [links-to-citations](_extensions/links-to-citations/): Remove local links but keep the link text as normal citations.
 - [localize-cnbib](_extensions/localize-cnbib.lua): Localize Chinese bibliographies, change `et al.` to `等` and other English localization strings to Chinese.
 - [remove-doi-hyperlinks](_extensions/remove-doi-hyperlinks.lua): Remove [DOI hyperlinks](https://github.com/jgm/pandoc/issues/10393) formatted by `citeproc` in the bibliography.
 Disabled by default.
 To enable it, add `-L _extensions/remove-doi-hyperlinks.lua` to the `FILTERS` variable in the Makefile, and remove `<text variable="DOI" prefix="DOI: "/>` in the CSL file.